KeesCBakker/Strongly-Typed-Events-for-TypeScript/README.md

 4. Subscribe to the event<br/>
 `x.onPulsate((generator, frequency) => { alert(frequency); }`<br/>

-Check the Pulse Generator Example for more details.
+Check the Pulse Generator Example for more details or read: http://keestalkstech.com/2016/03/strongly-typed-event-handlers-in-typescript-part-1/

 ## Need something more robust?
 What is you need to handle a lot of events?